Mitch Garver Preview, Player Props: Rangers vs. Twins

 Mitch Garver At The Plate

-- Garver has driven in a run in 20 games this year (37.0%), including six games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Garver has had at least one RBI in 36.4% of his games this season (20 of 55), with more than one RBI six times (10.9%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.